THEVlLLAlN/semGroup18/use-cases/use-cases-6.md

 ### Goal in Context

-As a programmer I want a report on the top N populated countries in the world/continent/region where N is provided by the user.
+As a Researcher I want a report on the top N populated countries in the world/continent/region where N is provided by the user.

 ### Scope